gatewayd-io/docs/pages/01-getting-started/01-welcome.md

 GatewayD is a free and open-source cloud-native database gateway and framework for building data-driven applications.
 It sits between your database servers and clients and proxies all their communication.
 It is like API gateways, but for databases.

+GatewayD is an [L4](https://en.wikipedia.org/wiki/Transport_layer) proxy for SQL databases and clients.
+You can either write your own plugins or make use of our built-in, community and enterprise plugins.

-Using GatewayD, you can see through the queries and the data passing between your database server and clients, and take action when needed.
+Using GatewayD, you can see through the queries and the data passing between your database server and clients, and take action.
 For example, you can cache the result of SQL SELECT queries or detect and prevent SQL injection attacks.

-GatewayD itself is an L4 transparent gateway for SQL databases and clients.
-You can either write your own plugins or make use of our built-in, community and enterprise plugins.

-k6 is developed by [GatewayD Labs](https://gatewayd.io) and the community.
+GatewayD is developed by [GatewayD Labs](https://gatewayd.io) and the community.

 ## Key features